-The legislative and regulatory environment in which we operate has undergone significant changes in the recent past.
-New laws or regulations, or changes in the enforcement of existing laws or regulations, applicable to us and our clients may adversely affect our business.
+The legislative and regulatory environment in which we operate has undergone significant changes in recent years.
+New laws or regulations, or changes in the enforcement of existing laws or regulations, applicable to us, our activities and our clients may adversely affect our business.
 Our ability to function in this environment will depend on our ability to monitor and promptly react to legislative and regulatory changes.
 There have been a number of highly publicized regulatory inquiries that have focused on the investment management industry.
 These inquiries have resulted in increased scrutiny of the industry and new rules and regulations for investment advisers.
 This regulatory scrutiny may limit our ability to engage in certain activities that might be beneficial to our stockholders.

-In addition, as a result of recent market events, acts of serious fraud in the investment management industry and perceived lapses in regulatory oversight, U.S. and non-U.S. governmental and regulatory authorities may increase regulatory oversight of our businesses.
-We may be adversely affected as a result of new or revised legislation or regulations imposed by the SEC, the CFTC, other U.S. or non-U.S. regulatory authorities or self-regulatory organizations that supervise the financial markets.
+In addition, as a result of market events, acts of serious fraud in the investment management industry and perceived lapses in regulatory oversight, U.S. and non-U.S. governmental and regulatory authorities may increase regulatory oversight of our businesses.
+We may be adversely affected as a result of new or revised legislation or regulations imposed by the Securities and Exchange Commission, or the SEC, the U.S. Commodity Futures Trading Commission, or the CFTC, other U.S. or non-U.S. regulatory authorities or self-regulatory organizations that supervise the financial markets.
 We also may be adversely affected by changes in the interpretation or enforcement of existing laws and rules by these governmental authorities and self-regulatory organizations, as well as by U.S. and non-U.S. courts.
 It is impossible to determine the extent of the impact of any new laws, regulations or initiatives that may be proposed on us or the markets in which we trade, or whether any of the proposals will become law.
 Compliance with any new laws or regulations could add to our compliance burden and costs and affect the manner in which we conduct our business.